 NDPW entered into an agreement with ABSA bank to provide access to credit and financial services to those learners who require it.
-This will enable the learners to purchase the handif a learner has earned 121-240 credits, the minimum allowance that the learner is to receive should be R240 per week.
+This will enable the learners to purchase the hand-tools, vehicles and light construction equipment which they will need to carry out the work, and to have access to working capital until they receive their progress payments.